tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_0.md

 ## REST APIs are taking off in a huge way

-In presentations and workshops that I've given on API documentation, most people are interested in learning strategies for woking with REST APIs.
+In presentations and workshops that I've given on API documentation, most people are interested in strategies for working with REST APIs.
 This is because REST APIs are taking off in a big way.
-The Programmableweb.com shows the upward trajectory of APIs since 2005, when eBay created one of the first APIs to help sellers manage their items remotely through local software.
+The [Programmableweb.com](http://www.programmableweb.com/api-research) shows the upward trajectory of APIs since 2005, when eBay created one of the first APIs to help sellers manage their items remotely through local software.

 <a href="http://www.programmableweb.com/api-research"><img src="{{ "/images/publishingapidocs/webapisprogrammableweb.png" | prepend: site.baseurl }}" alt="Programmable web survey" /></a>